 - Phone numbers should be direct lines or cell numbers, avoid using a department’s main number.

 - You must be affiliated with USC to register in the eIRB system.
 The registration form must be validated.
-The validation process is not automatic and may take 24 to 48 hours before you receive an email message stating that you have access to the eIRB system.
+The validation process is not automatic and may take two to three business days before you receive an email message stating that you have access to the eIRB system.

 - If you need assistance with the registration process, call (803) 777-7095.